-Accordingly, DMV has elected to establish uniform rules for exercising its discretionary authority with regard to permitting voluntary payment plans under s.
+Accordingly, DMV has established uniform rules for exercising its discretionary authority with regard to permitting voluntary payment plans under s.
 344.25, Stats.
-This proposed rule would permit an unlimited number of voluntary or judicially approved payment plans under ss.
+This rule permits an unlimited number of voluntary or judicially approved payment plans under ss.
 344.25 and 344.27, Stats.
 The Department does not anticipate that this change in procedure and policy will lead to problems with the administration of the law.
 But, if the Department finds that the change leads to abuse by parties or creates an unmanageable workload increase, the Department may revisit this issue and reestablish limits on the availability of these options.